 Speaking exclusively to eonmusic at Bloodstock Open Air, where Fear Factory were performing on Saturday (13th August), guitarist Dino Cazares unveiled that plans to celebrate ‘Obsolete’s 20th anniversary were in the works: “For sure, one hundred percent, it will happen”, said the guitarist.

 Going on to explain that a new Fear Factory disc would arrive before then, Cazares made clear that the ‘Obsolete’ shows were very much on the band’s agenda.
 Said Dino: “Right now, once we’re done with this touring for [2015 release] ‘Genexus’, we’re going to be doing another record”.

 He continued: “We’ll have something new out by next year, and then it will be coming up on the twenty year anniversary of ‘Obsolete’.
 2018 is the anniversary, but we might start a little earlier [with the ‘Obsolete’ shows] than that, we’ll see”.

 Finally, he added that he was looking forward to the ‘Obsolete’ performances, stating: “That was out biggest record by far, and I think it’s going to draw a lot of people”.

 Fear Factory’s Bloodstock afternoon appearance saw the band perform the full ‘Demanufacture’ set for the Catton Park crowd.
 Other acts appearing over the weekend included headliners Twisted Sister, Mastodon and Slayer, along with Anthrax, Phil Campbell And The Bastard Sons, Metal Allegiance (who were joined by special guest Gary Holt), and more.

-Stay tuned for eonmusic's full coverage of Bloodstock 2016, including interviews with Fear Factory, Paradise Lost, Metal Allegiance and more in the coming weeks.
+Check out eonmusic's full Bloodstock 2016 coverage, including interviews with Fear Factory, Paradise Lost, Metal Allegiance.